Skip to Main Content

 Bottom line

 The cost of attending college doesn’t just include tuition, books and housing.
-Application fees are one of the first college expenses you will have, and they can get to be expensive.
-Although some institutions no longer charge application fees, including the University of Wisconsin System, which eliminated application fees for all but four of its schools, many colleges and universities expect this fee to be paid before an application is reviewed.
+Application fees are one of the first college expenses you will have, and they can be expensive.
+Although some institutions no longer charge application fees — like the University of Wisconsin System, which eliminated application fees for all but four of its schools — many colleges and universities expect this fee to be paid before an application is reviewed.
 Luckily, students can rely on application fee waivers to give them the chance to attend the school of their choice.